 Rather than focusing on a single organ or disease, family medicine practitioners are educated to treat patients of all ages and genders.

-Doctors in the field of family medicine can also provide routine patient checkups, including full-body screenings and risk assessments, and counseling on the value of a healthy lifestyle and how to implement it.
+Doctors in the field of family medicine can also provide routine patient checkups, including full-body screenings and risk assessments, and counseling such as this counseling in Myrtle Beach, SC on the value of a healthy lifestyle and how to implement it.

 Subspecialties in Family Medicine